Combinatorial theorems in sparse random sets: Introduction

 The basic idea behind our proof is to use a \textit{transference principle} to deduce sparse random versions of density and colouring results from their dense counterparts.
 To oversimplify slightly, a transference principle in this context is a statement along the following lines.
 Let $X$ be a structure such as the complete graph $K_n$ or the set $\{1,2,\dots,n\}$, and let $U$ be a sparse random subset of $X$.
 Then, for every subset $A\subset U$, there is a subset $B\subset X$ that has similar properties to $A$.
 In particular, the density of $B$ is approximately the same as the relative density of $A$ in $U$, and the number of substructures of a given kind in $A$ is an appropriate multiple of the number of substructures of the same kind in $B$.

 Given a strong enough principle of this kind, one can prove a sparse random version of Szemer\'edi's theorem, say, as follows.
 Let $A$ be a subset of $[n]_p$ of relative density $\d$.
-Then there exists a subset $B$ of $[n]$ of size approximately $\d n$ such that the number of progressions of length $k$ in $B$ is approximately $p^{-k}$ times the number of progressions of length $k$ in $A$.
-From Szemer\'edi's theorem it can be deduced that the number of progressions of length $k$ in $B$ is at least $c(\d)n^2$, so the number of progressions of length $k$ in $A$ is at least $c(\d)p^kn^2/2$.
-Since the size of $A$ is about $pn$, we have non-degenerate progressions as long as $p$ is at least $Cn^{-1/(k-1)}$.
+Then there exists a subset $B$ of $[n]$ of size approximately $\d n$ such that the number of $k$-term progressions in $B$ is approximately $p^{-k}$ times the number of $k$-term progressions in $A$.
+From Szemer\'edi's theorem it can be deduced that the number of $k$-term progressions in $B$ is at least $c(\d)n^2$, so the number of $k$-term progressions in $A$ is at least $c(\d)p^kn^2/2$.
+Since the size of $A$ is about $pn$, we have roughly $pn$ degenerate progressions.
+Hence, there are non-degenerate progressions within $A$ as long as $p^k n^2$ is significantly larger than $pn$, that is, as long as $p$ is at least $Cn^{-1/(k-1)}$ for some large $C$.

 It is very important to the success of the above argument that a dense subset of $[n]$ should contain not just one progression but several, where ``several" means a number that is within a constant of the trivial upper bound of $n^2$.
 The other combinatorial theorems discussed above have similarly ``robust" versions and again these are essential to us.
-Very roughly, our general theorems say that a typical combinatorial theorem that is robust in this sense will have a sparse random version with an upper bound that is very close to a natural lower bound that is trivial for density theorems and often true, even if no longer trivial, for Ramsey theorems.
+Very roughly, our general theorems say that a typical combinatorial theorem that is robust in this sense will have a sparse random version with an upper bound for the probability threshold that is very close to a natural lower bound that is trivial for density theorems and often true, even if no longer trivial, for Ramsey theorems.

 It is also very helpful to have a certain degree of homogeneity.
-For instance, in order to prove the sparse version of Szemer\'edi's theorem we use the fact that it is equivalent to the sparse version of Szemer\'edi's theorem in $\Z_n$, where we have the nice property that for every $k$ and every $j$ with $1\leq j\leq k$, every element $x$ appears in the $j$th place of an arithmetic progression of length $k$ in exactly $n$ ways (or $n-1$ if you discount the degenerate progression with common difference 0).
+For instance, in order to prove the sparse version of Szemer\'edi's theorem we use the fact that it is equivalent to the sparse version of Szemer\'edi's theorem in $\Z_n$, where we have the nice property that for every $k$ and every $j$ with $1\leq j\leq k$, every element $x$ appears in the $j$th place of a $k$-term arithmetic progression in exactly $n$ ways (or $n-1$ if you discount the degenerate progression with common difference 0).
 It will also be convenient to assume that $n$ is prime, since in this case we know that for every pair of points $x, y$ in $\Z_n$ there is exactly one arithmetic progression of length $k$ that starts with $x$ and ends in $y$.
 This simple homogeneity property will prove useful when we come to do our probabilistic estimates.